 In the tables, colour codes are included to highlight the overall model performance as 'excellent', 'very good', 'good' or 'poor'.
-For the biogeochemical model covering Ringkøbing Fjord, we aim at 'excellent', 'very good' or 'good' model performance for 75% of the data sets on measures.
-All model performances (both annual and summer/winter) evaluated against the three different quality measures at two stations were found to be 'excellent', 'very good' or 'good' for 76% of the measurements (see Figure 5-13 and Table 5-1 and Table 5-2).
-The annual model performance was found to be 'excellent', 'very good' or 'good' for 79% of the measurements.
+For the biogeochemical model covering Nissum Fjord, we aim at 'excellent', 'very good' or 'good' model performance for 75% of the data sets on measures.
+All model performances (both annual and summer/winter) evaluated against the three different quality measures at two stations were found to be 'excellent', 'very good' or 'good' in 74% of the measurements (see Figure 5-13 and Table 5-1 and Table 5-2).
+The annual model performance was found to be 'excellent', 'very good' or 'good' in 81% of the measurements.

-Figure 5-13 Bar chart illustrating all model performances evaluated against three different quality measures and all parameters.
+Figure 5-13 Bar chart illustrating all model performance evaluated against three different quality measures and all parameters.
 The vertical line indicates the aim of 75% being 'excellent', 'very good' or 'good'.

-According to P-Bias (Table 5-1 and Table 5-2), the model meets 'excellent', 'very good' or 'good' in 64% of all measurements (including specific winter and summer evaluations) and 59% when evaluating the annual measurements only.
+According to P-Bias (Table 5-1 and Table 5-2), the model meets 'excellent', 'very good' or 'good' for 82% of all measurements (including specific winter and summer evaluations) and 79% when evaluating the annual measurements only.
 A 'good' model performance measured by P-Bias for summer and winter measurements indicates that the predicted absolute values of summer chlorophyll-a, summer light attenuation, and winter inorganic nutrient concentrations correspond well to the observed values.
-In general, the P-Bias obtains larger negative and positive values for most of the parameters, indicating that the model underestimates and overestimates parameters.
-On average, P-Bias evaluates the model performance for dissolved oxygen to be 'excellent'; for CH, K_d and TP model performance is on average 'good'; The model performance for DIN, DIP and TN evaluated from P-Bias is on average 'poor'.
+In general, the P-Bias obtains negative values for most of the parameters, indicating that the model underestimates observed values.
+On average, P-Bias evaluates the model performance for dissolved oxygen to be 'excellent'; for TP the model performance is on average 'very good'; for CH, K_d, DIN, and TN the average performance is 'good'.
+The model performance for DIP evaluated from P-Bias is on average 'poor'.

-As for the quality measure Spearman Rank Correlation (Table 5-1 and Table 5-2), the model performance meets 'excellent', 'very good' or 'good' in 64% of all measurements (including specific winter and summer evaluations) and 86% in the annual measurements.
+As for the quality measure Spearman Rank Correlation (Table 5-1 and Table 5-2) the model performance meets 'excellent', 'very good' or 'good' in 50% of all measurements (including specific winter and summer evaluations) and 64% in the annual measurements.
 A good annual correlation obtained from the Spearman Rank Correlation measure indicates a good seasonal correlation, where the predicted dynamics correspond well with the observed seasonal variability.
 On average, the Spearman Rank Correlation evaluates the model performance for dissolved oxygen, DIN and TN to be 'very good'.
-For K_d, DIP and TP, the average model performance is 'good'.
-The average model performance for all CH evaluated from Spearman Rank Correlation is on average 'poor'.
+For TP, the average performance is 'good', and the model performance for K_d, CH and DIP evaluated from Spearman Rank Correlation is on average 'poor'.

-According to the performance measure CF (Table 5-1 and Table 5-2), the model meets 'excellent', 'very good' or 'good' in 100% of all measurements and 100% of annual measurements at the two stations (Table 5-1 and Table 5-2).
-On average, the Cost Function evaluates DO, K_d, DIN, TN and TP to be 'very good' on average for all measures and 'good' for CH and DIP.
+According to the performance measure CF (Table 5-1 and Table 5-2), the model meets 'excellent', 'very good' or 'good' in 91% of all measurements and 100% of annual measurements at the two stations (Table 5-1 and Table 5-2).
+On average, the CF evaluates DO, K_d , DIN, TN, and TP to be 'very good' for all measures and 'good' for CH and DIP.

-Table 5-1 Review of model performance at station RKB1 based on measured and modelled data for the validation period 2002-2016.
+Table 5-1 Review of model performance at station RKB22 based on measured and modelled data for the validation period 2002-2016.
 Blue colour indicates an 'excellent' model; dark green indicates a 'very good' model; light green indicates a 'good' model, and yellow indicates a 'poor' model.